ykong2002/hsc_s23bwide_dropout/README.md

      - HSC-LoTSS: 2.0″

 2. **VLASS & FIRST**
-   - Size: 1, 3, 5 arcmin
+   - Sizes[arcmin]: [1, 3, 5]
    - Centred on the **radio source** for all dropout candidates
    - Annotated with:
      - Radio centre
      - Matched optical counterpart
      - Crossmatch region
+3. **LoTSS DR2**
+   - Matching cutout images for the HSC-VLASS dropout candidates

 ## SQL generating scripts
-Applying the flags adapted from Harikane+22 on the server-side crossmatch results between S23B wide and clean radio sources.
+Applying the least selection flags to obtain the inital samples from the server-side crossmatch results between S23B wide and radio source catalogs.